 ARTICLE 14

-Within six months after the entry into force of this Agreement the Authorized Bodies of the Parties shall conclude Implementation Procedures.
+Within six months after the entry into force of this Agreement the Authorized Bodies of the Parties shall conclude the Implementation Procedures.

-The Authorized Bodies of the Parties shall exchange information about their national legislation as provided for in the Implementation Procedures.
+The Authorized Bodies of the Parties shall exchange information about their national legislation as provided in the Implementation Procedures.

-A Joint Coordination Committee comprising of equal number of representatives of the Parties shall be set up (hereinafter called “Committee”).
+A Joint Coordination Committee comprising of an equal number of the representatives of the Parties shall be set up (hereinafter called as the “Committee”).

-The Committee shall examine and solve by consultations and negotiations any problems arising out of the implementation of this Agreement.
+The Committee shall examine and solve any problems arising from the implementation of this Agreement by means of consultations and negotiations.

 The Committee shall meet not less than once a year, alternatively in the Republic of Bulgaria and in Georgia, according to mutually agreed conditions.